What is a Mitra?

 The Mitra Convenor will want to meet with you to answer any questions you may have, and to talk over any concerns.
 They will also want to make sure that you understand the meaning of being a Mitra, and the significance of the Three Declarations.
 When you are sure that you want to become a Mitra, and they are sure that you understand and can genuinely make the three declarations, they will arrange a Mitra ceremony.

 The Mitra Ceremony

-It happens from time to time that someone, who has previously committed to be a mitra, may decide that this is no longer for him or her.
-In this case, for the sake of clarity, it is a good idea to be clear and explicit, and we expect a formal resignation, again in writing to the mitra convenor of your centre.
+It happens from time to time that someone, who has previously committed to be a Mitra, may decide that this is no longer for them.
+In this case, for the sake of clarity, it is a good idea to be clear and explicit, and we expect a formal resignation, again in writing to the Mitra Convenor of your Centre.

 Hopefully this brief description has helped you to have a greater understanding of what it means to become a Mitra.
 If you would like to discuss this further or to clarify something, please feel free to speak with any of the Order Members you know.